 Rent repayment orders

-Orders requiring a landlord or agent who has committed a relevant offence to repay rent, housing benefit or universal credit.
+An occupier or local authority can apply for a rent repayment order (RRO) requiring a landlord who has committed an offence to repay rent, housing benefit or universal credit.

-Offences that can result in a rent repayment order
+What is a rent repayment order

 Offence | Relevant legislation |